Barclay College

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Barclay College.
-With a net cost of $29,290 per year and median graduate earnings of only $36,355 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Barclay College are a real concern.
+With a net cost of $29,290 per year and the typical graduate earning only $36,355 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 32.3% graduation rate and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 32.3% graduation rate, high debt relative to what graduates earn, concerning loan repayment rates, a long payback period.

 Rankings & Links